Dr. Robert Lofsky

 Though animal care was not Alan’s first career choice, it was always on his mind, which was evident by his fostering of many felines while living in Northern B.C. during the eighties.
 Returning to Ontario and getting married, Alan was able to return to school in 1992 with the support of his wife and segue from restaurant management into his current career.

 In addition to assisting Dr. Lofsky at Wilmot Veterinary Clinic, Alan enjoys spending time at home with his wife Bette and their three children.
-They have one cat, Hogan, which Alan named after one of his favourite television shows, Hogan’s Heros.
-He enjoys reading biographies, listening to Rock music from the sixties & seventies and cheering on Les Habitants.
+He enjoys reading biographies, listening to Rock music from the sixties & seventies, and cheering on Les Habitants.
 Alan is very passionate about volunteering as part of the Tech Crew at Creekside Church in Waterloo.

 In November of 2013, Alan celebrated twenty years as a Veterinary Assistant.